-(1) A prosecution for a capital felony, a life felony, or a felony that resulted in a death may be commenced at any time

-(2) Except as otherwise provided in this section, prosecutions for other offenses are subject to the following periods of limitation:

-(a) A prosecution for a felony of the first degree must be commenced within 4 years after it is committed.

-(b) A prosecution for any other felony must be commenced within 3 years after it is committed.

-(c) A prosecution for a misdemeanor of the first degree must be commenced within 2 years after it is committed.

-(d) A prosecution for a misdemeanor of the second degree or a noncriminal violation must be commenced within 1 year after it is committed.
+- (1) A prosecution for a capital felony, a life felony, or a felony that resulted in a death may be commenced at any time - (2) Except as otherwise provided in this section, prosecutions for other offenses are subject to the following periods of limitation: - (a) A prosecution for a felony of the first degree must be commenced within 4 years after it is committed. - (b) A prosecution for any other felony must be commenced within 3 years after it is committed. - (c) A prosecution for a misdemeanor of the first degree must be commenced within 2 years after it is committed. - (d) A prosecution for a misdemeanor of the second degree or a noncriminal violation must be commenced within 1 year after it is committed.

-Regarding trafficking-specific civil actions, the statute of limitation for a civil claim filed under Fla.
+Regarding civil actions, Florida law only permits child sex trafficking victims to pursue civil remedies under narrow circumstances.37 Protection is further limited as only civil actions filed under Fla.
 Stat.
-Ann. § 772.104(2), (3) (Civil cause of action) is set forth under Fla.
+Ann. § 787.061 (Civil actions by victims of human trafficking) against an adult theater-or an owner, operator, or manager of such theater-may be filed without regard to a statute of limitation and, even then, only if the victim was a younger minor.
+Specifically, the statute of limitation for a civil claim filed under Fla.
 Stat.
-Ann. § 772.17 (Limitation of actions), which states,
+Ann. § 787.061 is set forth under Fla.
+Stat.
+Ann. § 95.11(7), (9)38 (Limitations other than for the recovery of real property), which states,

-Notwithstanding any other provision of law, a civil action or proceeding under this chapter [Civil Remedies for Criminal Practices] may be commenced at any time within 5 years after the conduct in violation of a provision of this act terminates or the cause of action accrues.
-If a criminal prosecution or civil action or other proceeding is brought or intervened in by the state or by the United States to punish, prevent, or restrain any criminal activity or criminal conduct which forms the basis for a civil action under this chapter, the running of the period of limitations prescribed by this section shall be suspended during the pendency of such prosecution, action, or proceeding and for 2 years following its termination.

-4.6.1 Recommendation: Strengthen existing law to eliminate the statute of limitation for filing traffickingspecific civil actions.20
+(7) For intentional torts based on abuse.-...
+[A]n action brought pursuant to s.
+787.061 may be commenced at any time within 7 years after the age or majority, or within 4 years after the injured person leaves the dependency of the abuser, or within 4 years from the time of discovery by the injured party of both the injury and the causal relationship between the injury and the abuse, whichever occurs later.

+(9) Specified offenses on victims under the age of 16.-...
+[A]n action brough pursuant to s.
+787.061 involving a victim who was under the age of 16 at the time of the act may be commenced at any time.
+This subsection applies to any such action other than one which would have been time barred on or before July 1, 2010.